Trail notes — what is a Trans-Rhodope?

 This was the closest I’ve come to being rumbled since two park rangers in Abruzzo had appeared to be actively searching for me.
 On this occasion I’m not sure how bothered the guy (who I overhead talking on his phone) would have been, or what consequences, if any, would have followed, but I generally prefer that people don’t know where I’m spending the night.
 I froze, being careful not to crunch leaves, as he seemed to be filling the trailer with something from the woodland floor.
 When the door was shut and the engine restarted, I lowered the bike to the ground and squatted beside it.
 He returned a little later for more of the same.
 By then I’d moved deeper into the wood and thrown the tarp over the bike, which then provided camouflaged cover to hide behind.
 Shortly before dark I confirmed that my camp was completely invisible from the track.

 By the time I restarted my downhill progress toward the Studen Kladenets reservoir, the sun had already warmed the air and heaving the bike back to a recognisable trail after the official route had petered out on a stony beach was tough work.
 This attracted a particularly large personal swarm of what I’d christened Bastard Flies (well, actually it was an even less polite term).
 These, which I’d not encountered elsewhere, resemble giant fruit flies and seethe around when one is breathing heavily and sweating, crawling into ears, up the nose, over the neck, limbs and scalp, and causing choking fits when inevitably inhaled.
+Luckily they’re otherwise harmless.

 It was, therefore, with some relief that I emerged at the dam and crossed it to lunch on protein bars at the nature reserve.
 This area is a hub for rewilding initiatives in the Rhodope Mountains, which aim to restore a complete ecological community of grazing herbivores and the predators and scavengers that they support.
 The region hosts jackals, brown bears, lynxes, wolves and (reintroduced) European bison, and threatened birds species including lesser spotted and eastern imperial eagles, saker falcons, and griffon and Egyptian vultures.
 In addition, the Bulgarian Society for the Protection of Birds (BSPB) is working with Greek colleagues to reestablish a population of black vultures.
 A group of griffon vultures was soaring above the cliffs when I arrived.